Bullet found on Derry bus

 The district was able to access bus videos and talk with students to determine where it came from, Thomas said.

-Representatives from the Derry School District, Pinkerton Academy and First Student, Inc. did not immediately respond for comment.
+Representatives from the Derry School District and First Student Inc. did not immediately respond for comment.